 All construction work, including any work that could entitle a party to file a mechanics’ or materialmen’s lien, must be completed and paid for, and all mechanics’ liens, materialmen’s liens, and any other liens and claims that could become liens relating to the construction must be satisfied before the mortgage loan is delivered to Fannie Mae.
 The lender must retain in its individual loan file the appraiser's certificate of completion and a photograph of the completed property.
 When a construction-to-permanent mortgage loan provides funds for acquisition or refinancing of an unimproved lot and the construction of a residence on the lot, the lender must retain a certificate of occupancy or an equivalent form from the applicable government authority.

 The lender must use Fannie Mae's uniform mortgage instruments to document the permanent mortgage.
 These documents may not be altered to include any reference to construction of the property, other than any alteration that Fannie Mae specifically requires.

-Units in a condo or co-op project and manufactured housing are not eligible for construction-to-permanent financing.
+Attached units in a condo project, all co-op projects, and manufactured housing are not eligible for construction-to-permanent financing.
+Detached units in condo projects are permitted for construction-to-permanent financing.